Course code: OLPBN Level: 7

 Free student membership of the British Psychological Society (BPS)

 To show our commitment to our students, we are always looking for new ways to improve our students’ experience.
-Enrol onto this course and receive full BPS student membership for the duration of your studies.
+By enrolling onto the programme, you will be eligible for free full BPS student membership for the duration of your studies.

 Interactive and practical learning